The NGO dedicated to the binturong

 Palawan Island, Philippines

-The overall aim of the project is to improve knowledge of the ecology of the binturong and the true status of its population through scientific studies combining photographic trapping and radio-tracking.
-This information is crucial to the creation of an appropriate conservation program.
+The overall objective of the project is to improve knowledge about the ecology and behaviour of the binturong, as well as the actual status of its population in Palawan.
+Our scientific studies combine photographic trapping and radio-tracking to obtain vital information for the creation of a suitable conservation programme.

-• Setting up partnerships with local governmental, academic and associative organizations since 2017.
+• Establishing partnerships with local government, academic and community organisations since 2017.

-• Creation of a high altitude photographic trapping method (5 to 20 meters high in the treetops) to double the detection rate of binturong, from 2017 to 2019.
+• Improvement of a photographic trapping method at height (5 to 20 meters high in the treetops) allowing to double the detection rate of binturong, from 2017 to 2019.

 • Publication of a scientific article in Our Palawan magazine in 2019.